 Toutain couldn’t have asked for a more devoted childe, at first.
 Slane raptly absorbed his sire’s lessons and became a credit to her name in the Invictus.
 Toutain’s star was already waxing due to the final deaths of Alejandro Rojas y Batiz and Lothar Constantine, two elders of the Ventrue clan, during the Civil War.
 Toutain had been Constantine’s progeny.
 To her chagrin, Alejandro had left behind a childe of his own: Francesca Dumont, a fellow Ventrue Invicta who’d been Embraced around the same time as Toutain.
 Both Creole women saw one another as a threat to the other’s position and feuded incessantly.

 Robert Bastien, the city’s then-sheriff and Toutain’s brother-in-blood, took notice of this spiritually minded Invictus neonate.
-Slane already greatly respected his Kindred uncle, both as a fellow war veteran and for his role in enforcing the prince’s laws.
-The two spoke privately on matters of faith, service, and purpose.
-Within the year, Slane announced he was leaving the Invictus for the Lancea et Sanctum and joining the Guard de Ville.
+Slane already had great respect for his Kindred uncle as the “town lawman” and a fellow veteran.
+The two spoke on matters of faith, service, and purpose.
+Within the year, Slane announced he was leaving the Invictus for the Lancea et Sanctum.
+Vidal made him a hound on the Guard de Ville.
 Toutain received this news coolly.
 Relations between sire and childe were thereafter cordial but distant: although Slane continued to show her a son’s deference, they both knew he had chosen his faith—and Bastien—over her.